DigiPie/digidocs/docs/R/vector-manipulation.md

-# R Basics / Sort, Order and Rank
+# R Basics / Sort, order and rank
-_Last updated on 6 Feb 19_

 This section covers sorting, ordering and ranking of vectors.

 ## `sort`